Wednesday, April 01, 2026

 First thought:

-I live in would have been, had he not twice lost to Glusenkamp-Perez, his district (WA03).
+I live in what would have been, had he not twice lost to Glusenkamp-Perez, his district (WA03).
 The left, which has heretofore hated Kent and everything he stands for (go back and review the mailers, campaign ads and the comments from the fringe-left nutjobs during his congressional campaigns) will now lionize him for being a visionary who stands by his principles when, in fact, (like him or hate him) he's no different now than he ever was.

 But if he opposes Trump on anything?
 Then suddenly they'll claim he's the greatest thing since canned beer.